Masties: Inscription

-Titels
+Titles

 The term “Dux” appears alongside “imperator” on the inscription of Masties.
 Carcopino suggested that Masties might have been appointed as Dux, in the sense of the Roman military command, by Valentinian III, but this is hard to verify as nothing else is known about Masties's career.

 It appears to be far more likely, that the title Dux simply continued to be used for the hereditary leaders of Berber tribes during the Vandal period.
 This view is supported by the case of Masties himself.
 Given that he held the title for 67 years, he must have assumed it at a relatively young age.
 The presence of the Berber leader Iaudas in the Aurès in the 530s, identified as dux in the Johannis and a possible successor to Masties, might suggest that Masties had succeeded in building a political structure that outlasted him.

 Historian John Moorhead accepts that Masties was a usurper emperor for forty years.